amabdallah/WaM-DaM/README.md

 Check out the current WaM-DaM logical data model [schema](http://amabdallah.github.io/WaM-DaM1.0/ ).
 Last time updated: March 18, 2015

+Check out the use cases and their results at the WIKI pages [here](https://github.com/amabdallah/WaM-DaM1.0/wiki/Use-Cases)

 Please be aware that the earlier design concepts and documnetations have changed significantlry.
 However, the spirt of WaM-DaM and its priciples remain the same.
 You may check earlier documentations here at [WaM-DaM0.1](https://github.com/amabdallah/WaMDaM
 )